robotmatt/autonb/README.md

 ### config.py
 Most of the settings you need are contained in config.py.
 See the inline documentation for usage of all the variables

+### Running the Program
+Execute the script by running `main.py` after setting all of the configuration variables in config.py

 ## 📁 Project Structure
 | File      | Purpose                                                                                                 |